kinngh/shopify-node-express-mongodb-app/README.md

 ### Supporting Repositories:

 - [Polaris Playground](https://github.com/kinngh/shopify-polaris-playground): A Shopify Polaris playground to build your interfaces and directly drop them in this repo, with the exception of `App.jsx`.

-### WIP:

-- [Learning how to build Shopify apps](https://github.com/kinngh/learning-shopify-app): A repo with webhooks, scopes, basic controllers and more setup so newcomers on the Shopify platform can learn what's called and what's required when planning out their build.

 ## Tech Stack